 As we advance any gene therapy product candidates, we will be required to consult with various regulatory authorities, and we must comply with applicable laws, rules, and regulations, which may change from time to time including during the course of development of our product candidates.
-If we fail to do so, we may be required to delay or discontinue development of certain of our product candidates.
+If we fail to do so, we may be required to delay or discontinue the clinical development of certain of our product candidates.
 These additional processes may result in a review and approval process that is longer than we otherwise would have expected.
 Even if we comply with applicable laws, rules, and regulations, and even if we maintain close coordination with the applicable regulatory authorities with oversight over our product candidates, our development programs may fail to succeed.
-Regulatory authorities have substantial discretion in the approval process and may refuse to accept a marketing applicable regulatory authorities have substantial discretion in the approval process and may refuse to accept a marketing applicable regulatory authorities have substantial discretion in the approval process and may refuse to accept a marketing applicable regulatory authorities with oversight over our product roadidates, our development programs may fail to succeed.
-Regulatory authorities have substantial discretion in the approval process and may refuse to accept a marketing applicable regulatory authorities with oversight over our product and require additional proclams and require additional proclams and prospects.
+Regulatory authorities have substantial discretion in the approval process and may refuse to accept a marketing application as deficient or may decide that our data is insufficient for approval and require additional preclinical, clinical or other studies.
+In addition, varying interpretations of the data obtained from preclinical and clinical testing could delay, limit or prevent marketing approval of a product candidate.
+Delay or failure to obtain, or unexpected costs in obtaining, the regulatory approval necessary to bring a potential product to market would materially and adversely affect our business, financial condition, results of operations and prospects.